dsoftwareinc/ghactions-manager/CODE_OF_CONDUCT.md

-# Code of Conduct - ghactions-toolbar
+# Code of Conduct - GitHub Actions Manager

 ## Our Pledge